 5. Close with a quote from a famous person or an expert.

-A quote also works well because it ties everything together and makes sense of all the information that you have given throughout your presentation.
-It will leave people thinking about what they heard and will make them think about or research what was said more in-depth in their own time.
+A quote works well because it ties everything together and makes sense of the information in your presentation.
+It leaves people thinking and encourages further research on what was said.

 6. Provide a takeaway message.